-At the time of the 2001 Census there were just over 5 million people living in Scotland, of whom about 90% considered themselves to be Scots.
+At the time of the 2011 Census there were some 5.3 million people living in Scotland, of whom about 90% considered themselves to be Scots.
 Additionally there are some 800,000 people who regard themselves as Scots living in England, Wales or Northern Ireland.

 Scotland's often turbulent history and its long record of large scale emigration means there are far more people who consider themselves Scots outwith Scotland than within it.
 In the 2000 Census, 4.8 million US residents considered themselves Scots by ancestry.
 And another 4.3 million US residents considered themselves to be Scots-Irish, i.e. descended from Scots who settled in Ulster, perhaps for generations, before emigrating to the United States.
 This makes a total of around 9 million Scots in the United States: and some estimates suggest that a further 38 million US Citizens could consider themselves to be Scots or Scots-Irish, but don't (and so don't count as Scots under the definition set out above).